trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 </figure>

 It’s something all Berlin Zoo employees have experienced: once other people find out where they work, one name comes up immediately: “Knut” – even though he died some time ago.
 There were almost 14,000 animals comprising some 1,300 species living at Berlin Zoo and Aquarium at the end of 2007.
 About 1,200 of them were mammals.[^1] Most of them had not been given names known to the public.
-Just like every year since its founding, there had been births at the zoo that year, of rare and popular animal species too.
-It was just a normal year.
+Just like every year since its founding, there had been births at the zoo that year, including births of rare and popular animal species.
 And yet something quite special happened in 2007 and in the years that followed.
 The “Knut” phenomenon dominated news about the zoo in Berlin and even caused an international furore.
 How did this happen?

 ## A Star Is Born!

 On 5 December 2006, at about 3.00 pm, “Tosca” the polar bear gave birth to two cubs.
-It soon became clear that the mother was not showing any inclination of providing nurturing care. **One of the cubs died.
-The other was removed from the enclosure and was successfully fed by bottle.**[^2] The two keepers and the curators in charge gave him the name “Knut”.
+It soon became clear that the mother was not going to properly care for the cubs. **One of the cubs died.
+The other was removed from the enclosure and was successfully [[fed by bottle|story.feeding-and-overfeeding]].**[^2] The two keepers and the curators in charge gave him the name “Knut”.

-Back then, it was not unusual for zoo births to progress this way or for baby animals to be raised by hand using a bottle.
-But, for various reasons, this polar bear cub soon became very well known.
-In the following, we will see how “Knut” rapidly became a media star, setting negotiations in motion about the relationship between humans and animals in zookeeping and becoming a factor in the generation of economic capital for Berlin Zoo; how he was stylised as an ambassador for environmental protection; and how many people viewed him as their companion.
+Back then, it was not unusual for zoo-born baby animals to be raised by human hands using a bottle.
+But this polar bear cub soon became very special.
+In the following, we will see how “Knut” rapidly became a media star, causing a debate about the relationship between humans and animals and becoming a capital financial asset for the Berlin Zoo.
+This story also traces his transformation into an ambassador for environmental protection and into a popular companion for many people.

 The story of “Knut” reveals a number of processes that have the potential to make one animal individual stand out from the great throng of animals living in Berlin’s zoos, including factors relating to economics, zoo history, environmental policy, media history, and social history.

 ## Economies of Attention

-By the end of his first year of life, Berlin’s polar bear cub had become an international media star.
+By the end of his first year of life, Berlin’s polar bear cub had become an international [[media star|story.photos-with-lion-cubs]].
 Playing a major role in the popularity of this animal were the local media, in particular the regional ARD broadcaster Rundfunk Berlin-Brandenburg (RBB). **Even before the animal had officially been presented to the public and while he was still being taken care of behind the scenes, the RBB was providing its listeners and viewers with daily updates from the zoo on the condition of the little bear and his relationship with his main caretaker, Thomas Dörflein,** using video recordings made by keepers out of public view.
 Moreover, the RBB made use of its blog, www.rbb-online.de/knut, a relatively new medium back then.
 These daily updates on the RBB websites had a considerable influence on “Knut’s” growing fame.
 The editors at the RBB took the first-person perspective of a polar bear to write their blog entries, which they composed in the style of a child’s diary.
 Keeper Thomas Dörflein advanced in this medium to the role of “Papa”.[^3]

 “Knut” and his “Papa” were a team that was easy for the media to market: on one side the clumsy ball of white fur, on the other the bearded man who moved in with his nursling and played him Elvis Presley songs on the guitar.